FAQCheck our 'Frequently Asked Questions' database below. If you can’t find the answer, please contact us.

 Can I have breast reconstruction at the same time as my mastectomy?

 Breast reconstruction is an operation that uses a breast implant or tissue from elsewhere in your body to create a new breast that looks as much as possible like your other breast.
 Reconstruction can be an important part of treatment that helps emotional recovery and wellbeing.
 You can discuss your options for reconstruction with your surgeon or breast care nurse.
 You can have your reconstruction at the same time as your breast cancer surgery or at a later date.

 - You will have fewer operations.

-- Your reconstructed breast will be created at the time of your initial surgery, some women find that this helps cope better with any feelings associated with the loss of a breast.
+- Your reconstructed breast will be created at the time of your initial surgery – some women find this helps them cope better with any feelings associated with breast loss.